Xcoder304/shopfi.com/README.md

 _shopfi is the full-stack e-com build with next-js tailwind mongodb and more. with full admin control_

-# 🛡 Wearing
-* ## The payment method is fake because i dont find any that would be to add.many payment getways dont work in Pakistan 🤓

 # Features/Functionality

 ## _User Control_